The 5 Best Stock-Picking Services

 - Cost: $199/year ($99 for new members through this link)

-Ultimately, the best stock picking service is the one that reliably generates the highest returns.
+Ultimately, the best stock-picking service is the one that most consistently generates the highest returns.

 Source: Motley Fool

-While past performance doesn't guarantee future returns, there is no other service that can boast this type of long-term track record.
+While past performance doesn't guarantee future returns, there isn't another service that can boast this type of long-term track record.

 Brothers Tom and David Gardner launched The Motley Fool with the goal of bringing high-quality investment advice to individual investors.
-They focus on high-quality, high-growth companies that they plan to hold for 5+ years.
+They focus on established, growing companies that they plan to hold for 5+ years.

 While the results have been outstanding, I don't think Stock Advisor's rule of investing in “25+ companies recommended by The Motley Fool over time” provides sufficient diversification, and may cause its members to take on an unnecessary level of risk.

-Personally, I think around 50% of your stock portfolio should be in index funds (like VOO, Vanguard's S&P500 ETF).
+Personally, I think around 50% of your stock portfolio should be in index funds (like VOO, Vanguard's S&P500 ETF, etc.).
 The extra diversification may lower your returns (if the Motley Fool picks continue to outperform), but it may also substantially reduce your risk.

 Other than that, I don't have anything negative to say about the service.